jaragont/orchestration-workshop/_pages/3-using-orms.md

 &nbsp;

 We have not only introduced ORMs that represent tables with classes, but also removed raw SQL text and made querying and inserting data much easier.
-In the next section, we'll take a look at some optimizations and make our codebase even better!
+In the next section, we'll take a look at some optimisations and make our codebase even better!

 > ##### Kudos!
 >